-During the home study process, you will meet with your home study worker at least twice.
-This is a time of getting to know you.
-This is not a "white-glove" inspection, but a time where we can visit your home and see that it is safe and reasonably clean for a child.
+During the home study process, you will meet with your home study worker.
+This is a time of getting to know you; where we can visit your home and see that it is safe and reasonably clean for a child.
 As required by law, we also meet with each adult member of the household individually.
 This does not mean that we have to set up a separate appointment; sometimes the husband will go in another room while we talk with the wife, and vice versa.
 Also, we will meet with your children briefly and ask them a few age appropriate questions.
 If you have adult children not living in the home, we will contact them by phone to ask them questions about their relationship with you growing up and their relationship with you now.